-- Preceptors identify concerns during the rotation that the student may be compromising patient care, e.g., if a student's ability to provide, or assume responsibility, for their patients' care is deemed well below expectations. - ii) Site personnel identify that the student is putting the patient, the preceptor and/or the site, at risk or harm. - iii) The student breaches the Code of Student Conduct, Code of Behaviour on Academic Matters and/or Standards of Professional Practice Behaviour for all Health Professional Students.
+- i.
+Preceptor/site personnel identify concerns that the student may be compromising patient care, e.g., if a student's ability to provide, or assume responsibility for, patient care is deemed well below expectations. - ii.
+Preceptor/site personnel identify safety concerns, e.g, the student is putting the patient, the preceptor and/or the site, at risk or harm. - iii.
+Serious or repeated breaches of any of the professionalism policies (i.e., Code of Student Conduct, Code of Behaviour on Academic Matters, Standards of Professional Practice Behaviour for all Health Professional Students, Ontario College of Pharmacists Code of Ethics).

-Students who fail a rotation due to serious concerns will be required to complete academic support activities prior to completing their supplemental rotation.
+Students who fail a rotation due to serious concerns may be required to complete academic support activities prior to completing their supplemental rotation.
+The reason(s) for the failure, and the extent of learning development needed to meet expectations will determine the type of academic support activities that may be required.

-c) Supplemental Rotations:
+c) Supplemental Rotation:

-i) A student who fails an APPE rotation will normally be given the opportunity to undertake a supplemental rotation.
+iv.
+A student who fails an APPE rotation will normally be given the opportunity to undertake a supplemental rotation.
 The supplemental rotation will be the same type as the failed rotation, and/or it may be customized to address areas identified in the student's performance during the failed rotation.
 For students who fail APPE rotation(s), the student must successfully complete academic support activities during a subsequent rotation(s) or prior to a supplemental rotation(s) or concurrent with supplemental rotation(s).
 (See Academic Support Activities section below for further information.)